noonasGit/OfficeInk/README.md

 save and exit

-Ensure that the `shutdown-after-run=TRUE` is set in the `OfficeInk_dashboard.ini` file is set so that it will shut down afer run to save battery.
+Ensure that the `shutdown-after-run=TRUE` is set in the `OfficeInk_dashboard.ini` file is set so that it will shut down after run to save battery.

 When `show_quote_live=FALSE` is set, it will not connect to the Internet to get a quote but will use the supplied quotes.txt file to select a random quote.